AlexFariasV/Clone_Spotify/README.md

 # Spotify

+#ImersãoFrontEnd & #Alura

-In this repository we will create the Spotify home page
+- In this repository we will create the Spotify home page